Remaining-data-free Machine Unlearning by Suppressing Sample Contribution: Experiments

+\textbf{Sequential unlearning requires principled unlearning mechanisms.} In practice, unlearning requests may arrive sequentially, requiring multiple executions of the unlearning method. ~\cite{wang2024has} point out that sequential unlearning greatly challenges the memorization management ability of unlearning methods due to underlying associations among unlearned classes.
+The sequentially unlearned model might break down due to disordered forgetting operation, exposing its accumulated effects on model knowledge.
+Therefore, to highlight the importance of principled forgetting, we perform sequential unlearning.
+We examine the impact of subsequent requests on previous unlearning efforts and present the disparities between the unlearned model and the retrain model at each iteration in accuracy-related MU metrics in Figure~\ref{fig:sequential_mu}.
+For detailed experiment settings, refer to Appendix~\ref{append:exp_setting}.

+\textbf{Dificiencies in existing MU methods.} From Figure~\ref{fig:sequential_mu}, we can see that there are 3 kinds of deficiencies in existing SoTA MU methods:

+\textit{(i)} \textit{Performance Recovery}.
+The performance on the forgotten classes stages a recovery in BT and Salun unlearned model, indicated by the above zero FGTA and FGVA.
+This suggests that retargeting model's outputs of the forgetting data does not completely remove associated knowledge, posing a substantial risk since the concealed information might still be exploited by privacy attackers.

+\textit{(ii)} \textit{Knowledge Residue}.
+High disparity of FTA and FVA in sub-class task indicates that FT method, which relies on "catastrophic forgetting"~\citep{kirkpatrick2017overcoming} to unlearn, fails to unlearn effectively in sub-class task due to the resemblance between the forgetting and remaining data.

+\textit{(iii)} \textit{Utility Breakdown}.
+In sub-class task, SSD exhibits a marked decline in utility after the last unlearning request, demonstrated by the final RA of $76.33\%$.
+In contrast, RA in the retrained model and MU-Mis unlearned model are respectively $84.83\%$ and $84.59\%$.
+Such a plummet implies a potential risk of model utility breakdowns when the magnitude of parameters is continuously scaled.

-To facilitate an intuitive assessment in terms of utility and resilience, we compute the utility Avg.
+\textbf{Resilient performance of MU-Mis to sequential unlearning requests.} To facilitate an intuitive assessment in terms of utility and resilience, we compute the utility Avg.
 Gap and resilience Avg.
 Gap for each iteration in Figure~\ref{fig:sequential_stack}.
 The utility Avg.
 Gap is averaged over FTA, FVA, RA and TA, and the resilience Avg.
 Gap is averaged over FGTA and FGVA.
 From Figure~\ref{fig:sequential_stack}, it is evident that MU-Mis and SSD are significantly better than BT, FT, and Salun, demonstrating a notably small disparity to the retrained model regarding both the utility and resilience Avg.
 Gap across the full class and sub-class tasks.
 Importantly, MU-Mis achieves these results without relying on the remaining data, which are required by SSD.